philipthorell/Nackademin-Schedule-Bot/README.md

 ### Description
-This is a Discord bot that scrapes the Nackademin school's schedule (which is allowed), and then sends a discord message every schoolday with the information of that day's lecture, for example what course, time, and classroom it is.
+This is a Discord bot that scrapes the Nackademin school's schedule (which is allowed), and then sends a discord message the day before every schoolday with the information of tomorrow's lecture, for example what course, time, and classroom it is.

 ### Hosting & problem solving
-I am hosting this program on my own Linux-server and have added the Discord bot to the students Discord-server, so that everyone benefits from it.
+I am hosting this program on my own Linux-server and have added the Discord bot to the students Discord-server, so that everyone can benefit from it.
 This solves the problem of having to open up the schools schedule and search up the information manually for the day's lecture!